learn-co-students/use-this-module-2-code-challenge-round-1-nyc-web-071618-rails-first-round-code-challenge-1534775935/README.md

 1. Create the associations between models.
 You may have to alter the current schema to get your code working.
 If you've set up your relationships properly, you should be able to run `rake db:seed` without errors, and confirm in console that the heroines and powers have been created with the proper relations.

+#made a new migration, migrated, checked my schema, seeded database, i can call power.all and heroine.all and see that im getting everything correct.
+I can go to /powers and /heroines and see everything! yay!
+#done

 2. On the heroines index page, a heroine's name should link to the heroine's show page.

+#create link to on index page
+#make show.html.erb
+#make show action on heroin controller
+#DONE AND TESTED :)

 3. The heroine show page should include the heroine's name (eg. Kamala Khan), her super name (eg. Ms. Marvel), and her power.
 The power should link to the power show page.
+#make atheroine.name
+#make atheroine.supername
+#make atheroine.power
+#JUST NEED POWER

+<p>Special Power: <%= link_to @heroine.power.name, power_path(@power) %></p>

 4. The power show page should have its name and description.
+#done

 5. As a visitor to the website, I should be able to create a new heroine with her name and super name.